mkdesilva/mkdesilva/README.md

 I'm a coder, so that explains why I'm on GitHub.
 I'm currently working with **Swift**, **Flutter**, and **React Native**.
 Previously worked with React, C#, Unity.

-I love programming, developing and building experiences is extremely satisfying.
+I love programming - developing and building experiences is extremely satisfying.
 There's so many areas of programming to explore and I'm constantly finding, learning, and trying out new things.

 You can reach me on [LinkedIn](https://www.linkedin.com/in/mkdesilva/) or via [email](mailto:dev.mkdesilva@gmail.com)